 - Use Answer The Public to find questions.
 Create engaging copies that answer the question concisely.

 - Focus on Long tail phrases and keywords

 - Anticipate questions users ask in conversations

-- Optimise for local SEO
+- Optimize for local SEO

-8. Click Through Rate
+8. Click-Through Rate

 There is a direct link between your rankings and CTR.
 It’s a strong relevance signal for Google.
 CTR is calculated by dividing the number of clicks from your website search results by the number of views.
 High CTR rates translate into a higher ranking.

 Use the Search Analytics report on the Google Search Console to understand what people click on the SERPS.
 Review high ranking pages with low CTR.
 You might need to work on your meta descriptions and title tags.

 Domain security became a ranking factor in 2014.
 Security is a top priority for Google.
 They advise that websites, where people enter data, should have an HTTP protocol.